 A single high reading of blood pressure is not an immediate cause for alarm.
 However, if you get a high reading, take your blood pressure several more times and consult your healthcare professional to make sure you (or your monitor) don't have a problem.
 When blood pressure reaches a systolic (top number) of 180 or higher OR diastolic (bottom number) of 110 or higher, emergency medical treatment is required for hypertensive crisis.

-- Watch the Home Blood Pressure Monitoring Video for more helpful information.
+- Watch our Home Blood Pressure Monitoring Video:

-- Print the ABCDs of Blood Pressure Measurement as a helpful reminder.
+- Print the How to Measure Your Blood Pressure sheet as a helpful reminder.